skalou/VtolVR-Skalou-HORNET/README.md

 - Copy/Paste the original "resources.assets" in a working folder and rename into "resources-ORIGINAL.assets"

-- Here is a short [Youtube tutorial](https://youtu.be/BkkDR-95mR8?si=RCD3OP57SUt8dht7) about an other Unity game, we will do nearly the same.

 - List of modified objects:

 | Obeject  | asset file | type |  name |